These mouthwatering bone-in pork chops are marinated in a sweet and savory mustard sauce and then grilled to tender, juicy perfection.

 In most grocery stores you’ll find rib chops, loin chops, and boneless chops which are typically rib chops or loin chops with the bone removed.

-For the best results I recommend using bone in rib chops.
-They have a nice pork flavor and tender meat.
+For the best results, I recommend using bone-in rib chops when grilling.
+They have a nice mild pork flavor and tender, lean meat.
 The bone helps provide a little protection from the direct heat of the grill so they don’t dry out.

 Look for chops that are at least 1 inch thick and have a little marbling and a nice fat cap.
 That will also help keep them from drying out.
-I got these beautiful heritage breed tomahawk chops from my pal Nick at Meat Artisan.
+I got these beautiful thick-cut tomahawk pork chops from my pals at Meat Artisan.

 - Olive oil